Interior Door Installation in Warsaw — Fitting with Frame and Hardware

 How long does it take to fit one door?

-On average 2-3 hours including removal of the old one.
-If the opening is square and everything is ready, it can be quicker.
-Non-standard cases may take up to 4 hours.
+Usually 2-3 hours, including removal of the old one.
+If the opening is square and everything is prepared, it can take less time.
+Non-standard jobs can take up to 4 hours.

 Do you supply the doors?

-No, the client buys the doors and hardware.
-We are happy to recommend manufacturers and models, and suggest where in Warsaw to get the best deal.
+No, the client purchases the doors and hardware.
+We can recommend manufacturers and models, and point you to places in Warsaw where the prices are good.

 Can a new leaf be fitted into an existing frame?

-Yes, provided the old frame is in good condition and matches the new leaf.
-The technician will assess this on site.
+Yes, as long as the old frame is in good shape and matches the new leaf.
+The technician will check this on site.

 What is included in the fitting price?

 Labour, fixings, expanding foam, travel within Warsaw.
-Doors, frame, hardware and extension strips are the client’s responsibility.
+Doors, frame, hardware and extension strips are on the client.

 Do I need to buy foam and screws myself?

-No, the technician brings everything needed.
+No, the technician brings everything required.
 Foam, screws and wedges are included in the price.

 Do you fit sliding doors?